Data Processing Agreement (DPA)

 7.1 Use of Sub-processors

 Morningscore engages third-party sub-processors to assist in providing the Services.
-By accepting this DPA, the User provides general authorization for Morningscore to engage the sub-processors listed in Appendix B.
+By accepting this DPA, the User provides general written authorization for Morningscore to engage the sub-processors listed in Appendix B.

 Morningscore remains fully liable to the User for the performance of any sub-processor’s obligations under this DPA.